Major third interval

 Descending major third intervals

-A list with descending major third intervals:
+A list of descending major third intervals:

 - C#/Db – A